Ohio OKs 2,000 child care sites, revises medical pot rules

 STATE ACTION

-Mandatory state testing for schools would be ditched this year and the deadline for filing state income taxes would be extended until July 15 under wide-ranging legislation that could be approved Wednesday by lawmakers to address the impact of the coronavirus.
+Mandatory state testing for schools would be ditched this year, absentee ballot voting for the postponed primary would be allowed until April 28, and the deadline for filing state income taxes would be extended until July 15 under wide-ranging legislation approved by lawmakers Wednesday to address the impact of the coronavirus.

 Ohio's two U.S. attorneys and Attorney General Dave Yost promised swift action including criminal charges against doctors found to have improperly prescribing the drugs chloroquine or hydroxychloroquine for COVID-19 for patients who don't have a positive test.